 The BODEGA project pursues to innovate the approach to border control operations by:

-The project will develop ad hoc training programmes for border control operators, aiming at mitigating the impact of cognitive biases on their decision making process as well as improving their ability in spotting unsavoury behaviours exhibited by travellers.
-The creation of an intelligent video surveillance system, able to automatically identify suspicious behaviours, will help in the desired border control performance improvement, by supporting the operators in keeping wide and crowded areas efficiently monitored at all times.
+The project developed ad hoc training programmes for border control operators, aiming at mitigating the impact of cognitive biases on their decision making process as well as improving their ability in spotting unsavoury behaviours exhibited by travellers.
+The creation of an intelligent video surveillance system, able to automatically identify suspicious behaviours, helped in the desired border control performance improvement, by supporting the operators in keeping wide and crowded areas efficiently monitored at all times.

-The BODEGA project will develop methods, guidelines, tools and recommendations which will benefit both border control operators and travellers.
-The work will be carried out in accordance with the European laws on privacy and fundamental rights, also taking into account the related ethical issues.
-The outcome of the BODEGA project will contribute to the implementation of the European “Smart Borders” initiative.
+The BODEGA project developed methods, guidelines, tools and recommendations which will benefit both border control operators and travellers.
+The work was carried out in accordance with the European laws on privacy and fundamental rights, also taking into account the related ethical issues.
+The outcome of the BODEGA project contributed to the implementation of the European “Smart Borders” initiative.

 BODEGA Project Partners